ramiy/Charitable/readme.txt

 == Changelog ==

 = 1.4.3 =
+* Added honeypot form validation for the donation form and registration, password reset, forgot password and profile forms.
+This is an anti-spam measure designed to prevent fake donations from being created by bots.
+* Prevent donations from being created if an invalid email address or payment gateway is used.
 * Ensure that client-side validation is always performed for donations, even when the gateway integration has not been updated for compatibility with the AJAX-driven donations introduced in version 1.3.
 The only gateway that we know of that falls into this category is Pronamic iDEAL, so this is a nice update if you are using Pronamic iDEAL.

 = 1.4.2 =